TERREMEMBER/znbase/docs/content/v2.0/admin/ysql-dumpall.md

 #### --column-inserts, --attribute-inserts

 Dump data as `INSERT` statements with explicit column names (`INSERT INTO table (column, ...)
 VALUES ...`).
-This will make restoration very slow; it is mainly useful for making dumps that can be loaded into non-YugabyteDB databases.
+This will make restoration very slow; it is mainly useful for making dumps that can be loaded into non-ZNbaseDB databases.

 #### --disable-dollar-quoting